andyxf1029/minimal-mistakes/docs/_docs/tutorial.md

 ![](/docs/_docs/media/tutorial/Last-Hit-Script.png)

-scripts is in a very clear and readable format, You can read the JSON file to see the detailed steps of the test case.
+scripts is in a very clear and readable format, you can read the JSON file to see the detailed steps of the test case.

+Scripts section
 ```json
 {
 	"description": "",